Philippine Revolution: Enlightenment

 Before the start of the Philippine Revolution, Filipino society was subdivided into social classifications that were based on the economic status of a person.
 Background, ancestry, and economic status played a huge role in determining standing in the social hierarchy.

-The Spanish people as well as Native descendants of precolonial nobility belonged to the upper class, and they were further subdivided into more classes: the peninsulares, the creoles, and the Principalía.
+The Spanish people as well as native descendants of precolonial nobility belonged to the upper class, and they were further subdivided into more classes: the peninsulares, the creoles, and the Principalía.
 The peninsulares were people who were Spanish-born, but lived in the Philippines.
 The creoles, or criollo people, were Spaniards who were born in the colonies.
 The principalía was a hereditary class of local Indios who descended from precolonial datus, rajah and nobility, and were granted special rights and privileges such as positions in local government and the right to vote, though they were lower than the peninsulares and insulares in social standing.
 Many members of the Philippine Revolution belonged to the principalía class, like José Rizal.
 Although the peninsulares and the creoles enjoyed the same social power, as they both belonged to the upper class, the peninsulares considered themselves as socially superior to the creoles and the native principalía.

 The lowest of the two classes was the masses, or Indios.
 This class included all poor commoners, peasants and laborers.
 Unlike the principalía class, where the members enjoyed high public offices and recommendations from the King of Spain, the masses only enjoyed a few civil rights and privileges.
 The highest political office that they could possibly hold was the gobernadorcillo, or the town executive.
 The members of Katipunan, the secret organization that would trigger the revolution, mainly consisted of the masses.

-Material prosperity at the start of 19th century produced an enlightened middle class in the Philippines, consisting of well-to-do farmers, teachers, lawyers, physicians, writers, and government employees.
+Material prosperity at the start of the 19th century produced an enlightened middle class in the Philippines, consisting of well-to-do farmers, teachers, lawyers, physicians, writers, and government employees.
 Many of them were able to buy and read books originally withheld from the lowly Filipino class.
 They discussed political problems and sought government reforms, and eventually, they were able to send their children to colleges and universities in Manila and abroad, particularly to Madrid.
 The material progress was primarily due to the opening of the Manila ports to world trade.

 The leading intellectuals of the country came from the enlightened middle class.
 They later called themselves the Ilustrados, which means "erudite ones".
 They also considered themselves to be the intelligentsia branch of the Filipino society.
 From the Ilustrados rose the prominent members of the Propaganda Movement, who stirred the very first flames of the revolution.